READ ALSO: Vacations in Zanzibar & More

 Around this same time, I remember visiting Zanzibar with a gentleman friend who presented like a local Zanzibari.

-I, a black Tanzanian woman, was wearing a sleeveless, backless, knee-length dress and for the first time, as I strolled through Zanzibar, I heard locals—male and female alike—comment loudly at my attire and my supposedly inappropriate behavior as a women.
+I, a black Tanzanian woman, was wearing a sleeveless, backless, knee-length dress and for the first time, as I strolled through Zanzibar, I heard locals—male and female alike—comment loudly at my attire and my supposedly inappropriate behavior as a woman.

 Personally, I had no clue what they were saying, and never did I feel in danger, but my gentleman friend who had spent a lot of time in Zanzibar during his childhood was incensed by what I was being called.